RESOLVING DIRECTOR & SHAREHOLDER DISPUTES

-Director Disputes occur in all businesses at some time or another.
+Director & Shareholder Disputes occur in many businesses at some time or another.
 For a FREE no-obligation chat with our expert litigation solicitors telephone: 02477 981545

-Looking for the best lawyers to help you resolve a director dispute quickly?
+Looking for the best lawyers to help you resolve a director or shareholder dispute quickly?

-Most director disputes can be handled internally, but sometimes where there has been some kind of wrongdoing things can get messy and have a negative impact on the business.
+Most director or shareholder disputes can be handled internally, but sometimes where there has been some kind of wrongdoing things can get messy and have a negative impact on the business.

 Directors have a duty to the company and its shareholders.
 Should breaches occur it may be necessary to remove a director.
 Matters become a little more complicated where directors are also shareholders.